Step 1: Finalize your WordPress project

 - Airship: Another tool designed to help developers and marketers engage with their users through personalized and timely messages delivered to their mobile devices.
 Not exclusively web-based.

 - TruePush: Another popular option for developers to integrate push notifications into their WordPress app.

-What devices and browsers are compatible with push notifications?
+Which devices and browsers support push notifications?